swimmingly/swimmingly.github.io/_pages/other/overview.md

 We recover natural government with a three-point, assymetric strategy:

 1. learn enough philosophy, law, and self-defence to function.
-2. recover personal power through healing from trauma through profound rest in [hygienic dark retreat](/).
+2. recover personal power through healing from trauma through [_hygienic dark retreat_](/)
-3. recover material independence through [autonomous infrastructure](./individualism#autonomous-infrastructure): off-grid, low-tech life support. [^4]
+3. recover material independence through _autonomous infrastructure_: off-grid, low-tech life support.

 An Individualist Party helps organize these activities for members so they may better lead their own lives.
 It does not run candidates for centralized leadership, court supporters, or even raise funds.
 Assymmetry means focusing on factors less controlled by the centralized system.